stenionobres/AspNetCoreWebApiLab/README.md

 * Increases the speed to market;
 * Ensures good developer experiences;
 * Reduces the risk of failure;

-More details on this technique can be found [here](https://swagger.io/resources/articles/adopting-an-api-first-approach/).

 ### OpenAPI Specification